lingjzhu/clap-ipa/README.md

 # CLAP-IPA
 [The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language](https://aclanthology.org/2024.naacl-long.43).
 NAACL 2024.

-We are gradually releasing the data and code.
-Thank you for your patience.

 ### Usage

 #### Install